Eden-PHP/Handlebars/README.md

 speeds, we would have extended almost every class and method.

-This is the reason we found it prudent to launch another version of this library (v5 - 5.0.0) which should be used instead of this.
+This is the reason we found it prudent to launch another version of this library `v5 - 5.0.0` which should be used instead of this.

+`v5` branch will now be the dev branch for `master` and this branch should no longer merge with `master`.
+This branch will stay up for those who are actively using this version.

 ====
 ![logo](http://eden.openovate.com/assets/images/cloud-social.png) Eden Handlebars